 In a 1969, she appeared on an episode of The Dating Game.

 Butterfly lived in New York in the summer months and in Augusta, Georgia in the winter.
 She died in Augusta as a result of burns received when a kerosene heater she was attempting to light malfunctioned and burst into flames.
-A lifelong atheist, she left the contents of her personal bank account to the Freedom From Religion Foundation and donated her body to medical science.
+A lifelong atheist (and outspoken about her beliefs), she left the contents of her personal bank account to the Freedom From Religion Foundation and donated her body to medical science.

 In an interview just before she died, Butterfly said, “Now I am happy I did Gone with the Wind.
 I wasn’t when I was 28, but now it’s part of black history.”